AyeshaIrshad1337/NLP/README.md

   ## Hash vectorizer(Day 24):
 + map data of arbitrary size to fixed size values.
 + term frequency counts are passed through a hash function that transform the collection of documents into a sparse numerical matrix.
 **One advanatage over a count vectorizer is taht a count vector can get large if the corpus is large.
-Hash Vectorizer stores the tokens as numberical values as opposed **
+Hash Vectorizer stores the tokens as numberical values as opposed to a string.
+The disadvantage of a hash vectorizer is that the features can't be retrieved once the vector is formed**